27 ncac 01d .0707 PROCESSING REQUESTS FOR FEE DISPUTE RESOLUTION

 (4) a statement that the subject matter of the dispute has not been adjudicated and is not presently the subject of litigation.

-(c) The coordinator of the Fee Dispute Resolution Program or a facilitator will investigate the petition to determine its suitability for fee dispute resolution.
-If it is determined that the dispute is not suitable for fee dispute resolution, the coordinator and/or the facilitator will prepare a dismissal letter setting forth the facts and a recommendation for dismissal.
-The coordinator and/or the facilitator will forward the dismissal letter to the vice-chairperson.
-If the vice chairperson agrees with the recommendation, the petition will be dismissed.
-The coordinator and/or facilitator will notify the parties in writing of the dismissal.
-Grounds for dismissal include, but are not limited to, the following:
+(d) The coordinator of the Fee Dispute Resolution Program or a facilitator will review the petition to determine its suitability for fee dispute resolution.
+If it is determined that the dispute is not suitable for fee dispute resolution, the coordinator and/or the facilitator will prepare a letter setting forth the reasons the petition is not suitable for fee dispute resolution and recommending that the petition be discontinued and that the file be closed.
+The coordinator and/or the facilitator will forward the letter to the vice-chairperson.
+If the vice chairperson agrees with the recommendation, the petition will be discontinued and the file will be closed.
+The coordinator and/or facilitator will notify the parties in writing that the file was closed.
+Grounds for concluding that a petition is not suitable for fee dispute resolution or for closing a file include, but are not limited to, the following:

-(d) If the vice-chairperson disagrees with the recommendation for dismissal, the coordinator will schedule a settlement conference.
+(e) If the vice-chairperson disagrees with the recommendation to close the file, the coordinator will schedule a settlement conference.

 History Note: Authority G.S.
 84-23;